Dalit Buddhist movement

 The Buddhist Movement for the oppressed was begun by Ambedkar when he converted with his followers in 1956 in Deekshabhoomi, Nagpur.

 The Dalit Buddhist movement (Note: Also known as the Neo-Buddhist movement, Buddhist movement for Dalits, Ambedkarite Buddhist movement and Modern Buddhist movement.) is a religious as well as a socio-political movement among Dalits in India which was started by B. R. Ambedkar.
-He re-interpreted Buddhism and created a new school of Buddhism called Navayana.
+He reinterpreted Buddhism and created a new school of Buddhism called Navayana.
 The movement has sought to be a socially and politically engaged form of Buddhism.

-The movement was launched in 1956 by Ambedkar when nearly half a million Dalits – formerly untouchables – joined him and converted to Navayana Buddhism.
+The movement was launched in 1956 by Ambedkar when nearly half a million Dalits, formerly untouchables, joined him and converted to Navayana Buddhism.
 It rejected Hinduism, challenged the caste system in India and promoted the rights of the Dalit community.
 The movement also rejected the teachings of Mahayana, Theravada and Vajrayana traditions of Buddhism; instead, the movement claims to be a form of engaged Buddhism as taught by Ambedkar.